515,000 kids face school closures after U.S. axes Palestinian funding

 A wall on the outside of a community center lists each of these places in black and white paint.

-Ola Masalmeh was born and raised in Dheisheh sends her six-year-old daughter Asinat to the local UNRWA school.
+Ola Masalmeh was born and raised in Dheisheh sends her 6-year-old daughter Asinat to the local UNRWA school.

 Because UNRWA represents Palestinians, she said it served as a protection for the right of return — or at the very least, an equitable payback for generations of hardship.